mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 267 - Objects Aliasing/readme.md

 This can lead to unexpected changes in them when one part of the code modifies the object, affecting all references.

-Immutable objects mitigate this risk by ensuring you cannot change their internal representation once you create an object.
+Immutable objects mitigate this risk by ensuring you can't change their internal representation once you create an object.

 [Collection Aliasing](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%20266%20-%20Collection%20Aliasing/readme.md) is a notable example of this issue.